gianlucagiacometti/web-toolbox/README.md

 I, of course, used jQuery.
 I consider jQuery the most powerful javascript library ever, and I have never felt the need to re-invent the wheel.

-I also appreciate Bootstrap, Bootstrap Icons and Font Awesome (free version), and I consider them not only very useful web designing tools, but also the very basis of modern web design.
+I also appreciate Bootstrap, Bootstrap-Icons and FontAwesome (free version), and I consider them not only very useful web designing tools, but also the very basis of modern web design.
 Therefore, I conformed the layouts to the Bootstrap standards and I designed all my tools for an optional use of the two icon sets.

 ## Install